secretstartups/handbook/content/handbook/finance/procurement/_index.md

 ## Large Internal Events Process

-For any large internal events with a total cost greater than $1M, such as SKO, President’s Club, Commit, etc, the following should be completed before any contracts are executed or any work is conducted.
+For any large internal events with a total cost greater than $1M, such as SKO, President's Club, Commit, etc, the following should be completed before any contracts are executed or any work is conducted.

 The planning stages for events of this size should be completed at least 18-24 months prior to the actual event.
 This allows for ample time to get the necessary internal approvals, run any RFPs needed, and book large hotel blocks or buyouts.